 As your organization grows, it accumulates vast amounts of information and experience.
 This collective knowledge makes your business unique and it’s what gives you an edge over your competition – but only if this knowledge can be effectively stored, accessed and applied.

-Knowledge management is how a business identifies, organises, stores and distributes information among its people.
-Poor knowledge management results in time and cost inefficiencies; people spend their time searching for information instead of completing tasks that add value and progress organisational objectives.
+Knowledge management is how a business identifies, organizes, stores and distributes information among its people.
+Poor knowledge management results in time and cost inefficiencies; people spend their time searching for information instead of completing tasks that add value and progress organizational objectives.

 Let’s look at knowledge management challenges at each stage of the process:

 When your employees generate information or gain experience, they create knowledge.
 But unless they share it, it goes no further than the individual.
 If they don’t know where to save information, or if responsibilities around sharing it aren’t clearly defined, then knowledge disappears as quickly as it forms.

 Creating a business culture that values knowledge and promotes the principle that knowledge should be for the many, not the few, will enable people to recognize the importance of the knowledge they acquire.